 Scenario one: Enteral feeding bags without resealable septa

 Without resealable septa, the bags would not be sealed again after every puncture, thus the patient would require four separate single-dose bags per day.
-This adds up quickly, totaling 60 bags of nutrient in a 15 day period that the hospital would purchase for just a single patient.
+This adds up quickly, totaling 60 bags of nutrients in a 15 day period that the hospital would purchase for just a single patient.

-Not only does the hospital pay for the nutrient bags, it also has to pay for the nurse practitioner responsible for changing those bags.
+Not only does the hospital pay for the nutrient bags, but it also has to pay for the nurse practitioner responsible for changing those bags.
 It takes the nurse approximately 30 minutes to replace the nutrient bag and clean the feeding tube, costing the nurse two hours per day and the hospital more money to pay for his/her wages.

 Scenario two: Enteral feeding bags with resealable septa

 If the bag can be resealed after each puncture, the number of nutrient bags needed per patient will be reduced.
 A hospital, for example, could use one bag per day instead of the four used in scenario one.
-Resealable septa can help the hospital cut cost of bag material by 75 percent.
+Resealable septa can help the hospital cut the cost of bag material by 75 percent.

 In addition, the nurse’s time spent on this patient will also decrease, saving the hospital money in wages.
 The nurse would only have to change the feeding bag once per day instead of the original four, allowing the nurse more time to take care of other patients.

 *Note that the hospital will still be purchasing the same amount of nutrients in both scenarios regardless of packaging size.